West Virginia Whitewater is some of the best in the country and even the world.

 The best season for whitewater is not what most people would like - the heat of the summer.
 Although large rivers like the New or the Shenandoah can have good water flow during the summer, many of the states waterways are only navigable in the summer after a significant rain event.
 The best times to experience whitewater are in the spring (March through early June) or if you are outfitted well and experienced, the winter.

-Cover photo courtesy of Gabe Dewitt
+Cover photo and one gallery photo courtesy of Gabe Dewitt